andrewacashner/hearingfaithms/chapters/chapter-3.md

 Theologically, God had promised to David an heir to sit on his throne forever and deliver his people (2 Sam.
-7), and through Isaiah the prophet he renewed this promise by saying that a child would be born "upon whose shoulder" would rest the "key" of divine, eternal authority (Isa.
-22:22).
+7), and through Isaiah the prophet he renewed this promise by saying that a child would be born "upon whose shoulder" would rest the "key" of divine, eternal authority (Is 22:22).
 As Biblical interpreters of the time all agreed, the complete fulfillment of these prophecies, the culmination of all God's "centuries of heroic exploits" (l.
 8) came not at Christ's birth, but at his death and resurrection, traditionally thirty-three years (and three months and three days) later.
 [@Lapide:Gospels19C, 17: "Christus enim vixit 33 annos et tres meses, qui a natali ejus exerunt usque ad Pascha."
-See also @Ricciardo:CommentariaSymbolica, s.v. *Numerus 33*;
+See also the entries for the number thirty-three in
-@Bongo:NumerorumMysteria, s.v. *XXXIII*.
+@Ricciardo:CommentariaSymbolica and @Bongo:NumerorumMysteria.
 Padilla's 1628 villancico *A que... el juego es visto admirable* uses *treinta y tres* (as the amount of a bet in a card game) to refer to Christ's passion:
 @Cashner:Cards.]